 27.1 Registration Life Cycle

-.Ferrero will follow the lifecycle and business rules found in the majority of gTLDs today.
+.weatherchannel will follow the lifecycle and business rules found in the majority of gTLDs today.
 Our back-end operator, Neustar, has over ten years of experience managing numerous TLDs that utilize standard and unique business rules and lifecycles.
-This section describes the business rules, registration states, and the overall domain lifecycle that will be used for .Ferrero.
+This section describes the business rules, registration states, and the overall domain lifecycle that will be use for .weatherchannel.

 The following is a brief description of each of the statuses.
 Server statuses may only be applied by the Registry, and client statuses may be applied by the Registrar.

-PendingUpdate – Status applied by the Registry if an additional action is expected to complete the update, and indicates further action is pending.
-This status will not be used in the .Ferrero registry.
+-PendingUpdate Status applied by the Registry if an additional action is expected to complete the update, and indicates further action is pending.
+This status will not be used in the .weatherchannel registry.